Aos Sí: Types

-The banshee or bean sídhe (from ban síde), which means "woman of the sídhe", has come to indicate any supernatural woman of Ireland who announces a coming death by wailing and keening.
-Her counterpart in Scottish mythology is the bean sìth (sometimes spelled bean-sìdh).
+The term "banshee" or bean sídhe, meaning "woman of the fairy mound", has come to denote any supernatural woman of Ireland who announces a coming death by wailing and keening.
+Her counterpart in Scottish mythology is the bean-sìthe.
 Other varieties of aos sí and daoine sìth include the Scottish bean-nighe (the washerwoman who is seen washing the bloody clothing or armour of the person who is doomed to die), the leanan sídhe (the "fairy lover"), the cat-sìth (a fairy cat), and the cù-sìth (a fairy dog).

 The sluagh sídhe—"the fairy host"—is sometimes depicted in Irish and Scottish lore as a crowd of airborne spirits, perhaps the cursed, evil or restless dead.
 The siabhra (anglicised as "sheevra"), may be a type of these lesser spirits, prone to evil and mischief.
 However, an Ulster folk song also uses "sheevra" simply to mean "spirit" or "fairy".